cased/hubproxy/README.md

 ```

 **Notes:**
-- Each replayed event is stored as a new event with:
-  - GitHub's original delivery ID
+- Each replayed event uses GitHub's original delivery ID to ensure proper tracing
-  - Current timestamp and "replayed" status
+- The event is marked with a "replayed" status
 - The original event remains unchanged in the database
 - The webhook payload is preserved exactly as it was in the original event
 - Range replay is limited to 100 events per request to prevent system overload